jlauinger/master-of-science/code/go-safer/README.md

 `go-safer` reports the following two usage patterns:

+`go-safer` reports the following usage patterns:

- 1. There is a composite literal of underlying type `reflect.SliceHeader` or `reflect.StringHeader`
+ 1. There is a composite literal of underlying type `reflect.SliceHeader` or `reflect.StringHeader`,
- 2. There is an assignment to an instance of type `reflect.SliceHeader` or `reflect.StringHeader` that was not created by casting an actual slice or `string`
+ 2. There is an assignment to an instance of type `reflect.SliceHeader` or `reflect.StringHeader` that was not created by casting an actual slice or `string`, and
+ 3. There is a cast between struct types, where the structs contain a different number of fields with the architecture-dependently sized types `int`, `uint`, or `uintptr`

 Pattern 1 identifies code that looks like this:

 ```go